PROJECT: Analysing the competitiveness and co-benefits of Peru’s PlanCC

-The competitiveness analysis assesses what impact implementing the measures would have on Peru’s competitiveness, using four methodologies.
-These include a private and social approach as well as a political economy analysis of the enabling conditions for implementation.
-Further, a co-benefit analysis seeks to generate evidence of other social improvements that could result from adopting and implementing the climate mitigation measures studied.
+The competitiveness analysis assessed what impact implementing the measures would have on Peru’s competitiveness, using four methodologies.
+These included a private and social approach as well as a political economy analysis of the enabling conditions for implementation.
+Further, a co-benefit analysis sought to generate evidence of other social improvements that could result from adopting and implementing the climate mitigation measures studied.

 Some of the results of PlanCC have been used in the development of Peru’s INDC.

-The project team is currently working on scoping a next phase which involves the design of plans, instruments, and policies for the implementation of mitigation measures.
+The project team proceeded to scope an additional phase, which involved the design of plans, instruments, and policies for the implementation of mitigation measures.